isomerpages/mlaw-pto/_deceased-cpf-estate-monies/information-for-minor-beneficiaries.md

 In deciding the amount of the maintenance allowance, we will consider the following.

+  1. Your income, property and other financial resources.
+  2. Your financial needs and responsibilities.
+  3. The financial needs and the age of the child.
+  4. The way in which the child is being or is expected to be educated or trained.

 3.		How do I apply for a child’s maintenance allowance?

-4. 	What are the documents that I need to send to you?
+4.  What are the documents that I need to send to you?
 5.		How will the maintenance allowance be paid?
 6.		Can I get a reimbursement of extra expenses which are more than the maintenance allowance?
 7.		What do I need to do to get a reimbursement of extra expenses?